sfu/node-cas-sfu/README.md

 Passwords can be any of UNIX crypt, SHA1, Apache MD5 or even plain text (but really, don't do plain text). node-cas-sfu uses the [pass](https://github.com/andris9/pass) module to validate hashes.

+# Tests
+Run `node test.js` or `npm test` to run the tests.
+The test script will prompt you for a valid SFU username & password (not recorded or stored anywhere) and will use those credentials to log into CAS via the REST interface, obtain a Service Ticket and attempt to validate that ticket.
+It will also attempt the same using a made-up "Apache" account (myfakeuser:pencil69).

 # License

 Copyright (C) 2012 Simon Fraser University